cplaisier/viridis/README.md

 # viridis
-Tools for quantitative analysis of diatom tipping points.
+Tools for quantitative analyses of diatom resilience.

 ## Growth Analysis